stefan-b-jakobsson/x16-upgrade/README.md

 The user interface of the program guides you through each step of the upgrade process with dedicated screens.

 - Screen 1: Select package file
-- Screen 2: Display information about the selected package file
+- Screen 2: Information about the selected package file
     - Custom: Manually select which components you want to update
-- Screen 3: Run pre-upgrade checks
+- Screen 3: Pre-upgrade checks
-- Screen 4: Show disclaimer & warnings
+- Screen 4: Disclaimer & warnings
-- Screen 5: Run updates
+- Screen 5: Updating firmware

 You interact with the program through widgets, such as buttons and checkboxes.